Semi-Annual Reporting (SAR) Households

 2. Issue benefits beginning with the month after the new member was first reported (for our example, since the new person was reported at RC in January, this individual would be added as of February).

-3. DO NOT issue lost benefits for prior months.
+3. Do not issue lost benefits for prior months.

 4. Establish an overissuance claim to recover any overissuance resulting from the unreported addition of the new household member.